top of page

 Babies and Toddlers – Solid Food

-We do also ask that car seats are not brought onto poolside or changing rooms, as these can be a trip hazard for swimmers, and spectators
+We do also ask that car seats are not brought onto poolside or changing rooms, as these can be a trip hazard for swimmers, and spectators.

 Finally - a few handy tips!

--Take a hat for your little one for after lessons to keep them cosy!
+- Take a hat for your little one for after lessons to keep them cosy.

-- Don't be tempted to pop your little one in their swimwear/swim nappy before you get to the pool - if your swimming nappy is dirty it won't do its job in the pool, and you may need a spare one/ to complete an extra change
+- Don't be tempted to pop your little one in their swimwear/swim nappy before you get to the pool - if your swimming nappy is dirty it won't do its job in the pool, and you may need a spare one/ to complete an extra change before you even get to class!

 For any other questions please don't hesitate to contact the office, and we will be happy to help.
 We hope you have a great first class!